athphane/userbot/README.md

 Development in progress.

+I assume you will read this whole README.md file before continuing.

 ## Requirements
 You're gonna need to get the following programs and services either installed on your server